Forensic Linguistics Graduate Program Options

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) doesn't provide specific occupational information for forensic linguists.
 However, the BLS cites linguistics as a subfield of anthropology, which boasts excellent employment prospects in the coming years.
-In fact, the number of jobs for anthropologists and archaeologists was expected to grow by 28% in the decade spanning 2008-2018 (www.bls.gov).
-Part of this anticipated increase was attributed to a need for anthropologists working as forensic consultants.
-Linguists working in law enforcement had an annual salary range of $40,896-$77,071 in August 2010, according to PayScale.com.
+In fact, the number of jobs for anthropologists and archaeologists was expected to grow by 21% in the decade spanning 2010-2020 (www.bls.gov).
+Anthropologists and archaeologists earned a median salary of $57,420 as of May 2012, according to the BLS.

 Several professional associations offer continuing education (CE) courses in linguistics or have annual or biennial conferences, some of which offer CE credits.
 Courses may be offered on site or online.